 A new user space (i.e., a new current coordinate system) can be established by specifying transformations in the form of a 'transform' attribute on a container element or graphics element or a 'viewBox' attribute on an 'svg', 'symbol', 'marker', 'pattern' and the 'view' element.
-The 'transform' and 'viewBox' attributes transform user space coordinates and lengths on sibling attributes on the given element (see effect of the 'transform' attribute on sibling attributes attribute on sibling attributes on sibling attributes) and all of its descendants.
+The 'transform' and 'viewBox' attributes transform user space coordinates and lengths on sibling attributes on the given element (see effect of the 'transform' attribute on sibling attributes and effect of the 'viewBox' attribute on sibling attributes) and all of its descendants.
 Transformations can be nested, in which case the effect of the transformations are cumulative.